hello123991/MetaInstance/README.md

 	DelayTime = <number>
 }
 ```
-You can do a tween after the first tween is completed by doing
+You can do a tween after the first tween is completed by entering the following:
 ```lua
 <Object>.Property1 {
 	Value = <any>,